pavithraes/xprof/docs/index.md

 ## XProf (+ Tensorboard Profiler Plugin)

-XProf is a [Tensorboard](https://www.tensorflow.org/tensorboard) plugin that includes a suite of tools for [JAX](https://jax.readthedocs.io/), [TensorFlow](https://www.tensorflow.org/), and [PyTorch/XLA](https://github.com/pytorch/xla).
+XProf is a command-line application and [Tensorboard](https://www.tensorflow.org/tensorboard) plugin that includes a suite of tools for [JAX](https://jax.readthedocs.io/), [TensorFlow](https://www.tensorflow.org/), and [PyTorch/XLA](https://github.com/pytorch/xla).
 These tools help you understand, debug and optimize programs to run on CPUs, GPUs and TPUs.

 XProf offers a number of tools to analyse and visualize the performance of your model across multiple devices.
 Some of the tools include: